matthewbrake/zenergy-1/DEPLOYMENT_GUIDE.md

 When prompted:

 1.  **Select a Firebase project:** Choose the Firebase project you created earlier.
 2.  **What do you want to use as your public directory?** Enter `.next`.
-(This is Next.js's default build directory).
 3.  **Configure as a single-page app (rewrite all urls to /index.html)?** Enter `No`.
-Next.js handles its own routing.
 4.  **Set up automatic builds and deploys with GitHub?** Enter `No`.
 We will do this from the Firebase Console in the next step to avoid potential issues in some terminal environments.

 #### Step 2: Connect to GitHub in the Firebase Console

-1. Push your project code to a GitHub repository if you haven't already.
+This is where you connect Firebase to the repository you just created.

-2. Go to your project in the **[Firebase Console](https://console.firebase.google.com/)**.
+1. Go to your project in the **[Firebase Console](https://console.firebase.google.com/)**.
-3. In the left-hand menu, go to **Build > App Hosting**.
+2. In the left-hand menu, go to **Build > App Hosting**.
-4. Click **"Get started"**.
+3. Click **"Get started"**.
-5. Follow the prompts to connect your GitHub account and select the repository for your application.
+4. Follow the prompts to connect your GitHub account and select the repository you created in Step 0.
-6. Firebase will automatically detect that it's a Next.js app and set up the build process.
+5. Firebase will automatically detect that it's a Next.js app and set up the build process.
 Confirm the settings.

 This process will create a GitHub Actions workflow file in your repository (`.github/workflows/firebase-hosting-main.yml`).
 This workflow will automatically build and deploy your app whenever you push changes to your main branch.